-Peter completed a PhD in Information Systems at the University of New South Wales examining how to use websites to encourage volunteering and philanthropy.
-He holds an MBS in Information Systems from University College Cork (UCC) in Ireland and a BSc in Applied Psychology from Heriot-Watt University in Scotland.
+Peter was awarded a PhD in Information Systems from the University of New South Wales, examining how to use websites to encourage volunteering and philanthropy.
+He also holds an MBS in Information Systems and a BSc in Applied Psychology.

-His research has been published at conferences such as International Conference on Information Systems and European Conference on Information Systems and he currently has several papers in review for Information Systems journals.
+Peter’s work has been accepted at the International Conference on Information Systems and the European Conference on Information Systems and in Information Systems and Health journals.

 He has several years of experience with entrepreneurship, product development and community building, including work with several Effective Altruist communities, Effective Altruism Australia.

 At BehaviourWorks Australia (BWA), Peter works on a range of projects focusing on topics such as building and promoting the BWA knowledge database, improving attitudes towards vulnerable families, reducing waste and diabetes detection and management.